Santacruz Silver Mining (CVE:SCZ) Stock Price Up 13.3% – Here’s Why

-Separately, Atrium Research raised shares of Santacruz Silver Mining to a “strong-buy” rating in a report on Tuesday, January 21st.
+Separately, Atrium Research upgraded shares of Santacruz Silver Mining to a “strong-buy” rating in a research note on Tuesday, January 21st.

-In other Santacruz Silver Mining news, Director Arturo Préstamo Elizondo acquired 1,050,000 shares of the company’s stock in a transaction on Tuesday, February 18th.
-The stock was acquired at an average price of C$0.40 per share, for a total transaction of C$420,000.00.
+In other Santacruz Silver Mining news, Director Arturo Préstamo Elizondo purchased 1,050,000 shares of the company’s stock in a transaction that occurred on Tuesday, February 18th.
+The stock was purchased at an average cost of C$0.40 per share, with a total value of C$420,000.00.
 7.00% of the stock is owned by insiders.

 Santacruz Silver Mining Company Profile